Cloud-Code-Academy/dsa_compsci/force-app/main/default/apexdeepdive/string deep dive/toLowerCase/toLowerCase.md

 **How `toLowerCase()` Works**

 The `toLowerCase()` method is invoked on a string instance and returns a new string with all characters converted to lowercase.
-It does not modify the original string; instead, it creates a new one, as strings in Apex are immutable.
+It does not modify the original string; instead, it creates a new one, as strings in Apex are immutable (unable to change after it is set).

 **Example:**

 ```apex
 String greeting = 'Hello, World!';
 String whisper = greeting.toLowerCase();